ZcashFoundation/parity-zcash/docs/anti-design.md

 * `bigint`: using a general-purpose bigint library in cryptography is a big code smell.

+## `zebra-logs`

+This module provides a bespoke implementation of logging code with custom ANSI coloring.
+Removing it and using `tracing` instead gives us async logging, dynamic log level filtering, and structured log output for free.

 ## `zebra-primitives`

 This module contains three main pieces of functionality, all of which should